List of Prison Break characters: Fernando Sucre

 Fernando Sucre (played by Amaury Nolasco) is imprisoned at Fox River State Penitentiary for aggravated robbery and was ratted out by the man trying to steal his girlfriend.
 Of Puerto Rican descent, Sucre grew up in Chicago where he had several run-ins with the law.
 However, he later finds a steady job at a warehouse and his girlfriend, Maricruz Delgado.
 He ends up in prison after he attempts to rob a liquor store.
-Sucre is Michael's cell mate and was one of the first members of the escape plan.
+Sucre is Michael's cellmate and was one of the first members of the escape plan.
 Outside, he displayed being able to hot wire various vehicles in record time, which was a valuable asset for Michael and all the other cons that Scofield took with him on the night of the escape.
 Although the group split apart after the escape Sucre came back to help Michael multiple times.
 He is part of Self's "A-Team" and plays an important role in getting Scylla.
 In season 5, he is revealed to now be working on a freighter, and wants to help save Michael from Yemen.
 Lincoln gently rejects him out of safety, and decides instead to take C-Note, who has a better knowledge of Yemen.
+However, he does later return to help Michael and his team return to the States from Crete, and later misdirects the conspiracy out to kill them.